microsoft/language-server-protocol/_specifications/specification-3-16.md

 		workspaceFolders?: boolean;

 		/**
-		* The client has support for rename requests/notifications.
+		* The client has support for file requests/notifications.
 		*
 		* Since 3.16.0
 		*/
-		renameFiles?: {
+		files?: {
 			/**
-			 * The client has support for didRenameFiles notifications.
+			 * The client has support for sending didRename file notifications.
 			 */
-			didRenameFiles?: boolean;
+			didRename?: boolean;

 			/**
-			 * The client has support for willRenameFiles notifications.
+			 * The client has support for willRename file notifications.
 			 */
-			willRenameFiles?: boolean;
+			willRename?: boolean;

 			/**
-			 * The client has support for willRenameFilesWaitUntil requests.
+			 * The client has support for willRename files requests.
 			 */
-			willRenameFilesWaitUntil?: boolean;
+			willRenameWaitUntil?: boolean;
 		}

 		/**